 A – 2 FRESHMAN SEMINAR (3 credits)

 The Freshman Seminar program features small seminar-style courses, offering a disciplinary-based “narrow slice” that can be explored in depth to increase student engagement and critical reasoning skills.
-These courses will be oral communication intensive and student focused.
+These courses are oral communication intensive and student focused.
 All courses currently run as topics courses.

 A two-semester sequence of courses that emphasize the relationship between reading well and writing well.
 Literary texts serve as the source material for intensive writing instruction.
 In order to satisfy each of these courses, a C or better is required.